 - leave no trace

-- Eligible Students: ages children 12 to 15 with accompanying parent.
+- Eligible Students: ages children 8 and older with accompanying parent

 - Requirements: proof of Covid Vaccination, waiver and medical practitioner’s release

 - Duration: 5 days, four nights.

 - Schedule: camp begins Sunday the first day of camp at 4:00 pm and ends Thursday at 12:00 am

 - Accommodations included: Adirondack, (open ended shelters with bunks.)
 Or bring a personal tent.

 - Food: meals are not provided.
 Recommended gear and food list

 - Location: Oregon

 - Instructors and Staff: Mark Wienert owner – founder and head instructor; Lifesong Staff – student volunteers